sydsajidhussain/kira-editor/README.md

 # kira-editor
 a minimal screen-based text editor based on rust  🦀 (experimental)

-1.cargo run to start the editor
+cargo run to start the editor

 keys:
 arrow keys or wasd to move the cursor